Our Community

 Community Benefit Fund

-The scheme mandates all RESS projects to establish a Community Benefit Fund worth €2 per MWh (megawatt hour) of generated electricity for any future wind farm.
-Therefore, the project owners are required to contribute €2 per MWh annually into a community fund for the RESS contract period i.e. the first 15 years of operation.
-The total fund per annum will depend on the final power output of a successful project.
+The scheme mandates all RESS projects to establish a Community Benefit Fund worth €2/MWh (megawatt hour) of generated electricity for the RESS contract period.
+FuturEnergy Ireland also offers a further €1/MWh for the remaining lifetime of the project.
+The total fund depends on the final power output.

 The ‘Good Practice Principles Handbook for Community Benefit Funds’, published in July 2021 by the Department of the Environment, Climate & Communications, sets out how the funds should be used and managed.